Info1-DanielBryanArnauDavid/ArcGIS_TerrorSim/README.md

 5. For the sample showcase, and what we have tested decently, use these waypoints and flightplans (insertar link relativo)

-6. If you feel more experimental try these (link), which could have some untested problems.
+6. If you feel more experimental try these (insertar link relativo), which could have some untested problems.

 ---